brunoarg94/dax_snapshot_backlog_calculation/README.md

 This measure allows the risk management team to analyze the backlog trend over time using a line chart in Power BI.
 The insights help in:

--Identifying periods where risk accumulation was high.
+- Identifying periods where risk accumulation was high.
--Understanding whether remediation efforts are keeping up with newly identified risks.
+- Understanding whether remediation efforts are keeping up with newly identified risks.
--Making data-driven decisions to optimize risk resolution strategies.
+- Making data-driven decisions to optimize risk resolution strategies.

 ## Conclusion